SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 ### Moving away from WMI/OMI/MOF

-DSC on Windows was originally designed relying on [WMI](https://docs.microsoft.com/windows/win32/wmisdk/wmi-start-page) as a host on Windows, OMI as a host on Linux, and [MOF](https://docs.microsoft.com/windows/win32/wmisdk/managed-object-format--mof-) for configuratio and schema.
+DSC on Windows was originally designed relying on [WMI](https://docs.microsoft.com/windows/win32/wmisdk/wmi-start-page) as a host on Windows, OMI as a host on Linux, and [MOF](https://docs.microsoft.com/windows/win32/wmisdk/managed-object-format--mof-) for configuration and schema.

 MOF as a format is not something most developers are familiar with and not much tooling support.
 However, developers of DSC resources written in PowerShell script still needed to learn MOF and also keep their MOF schema